steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 This process's first step is to *Use the [Extract Function](https://refactoring.com/catalog/extractFunction.html) Refactoring on all business logic*.
 Once all function are extracted, we can Use *[Move Function](https://refactoring.com/catalog/moveFunction.html) refactoring to move a function that references data to the new module*.

-As a reference you can find a detailed explanation of these refactorings in [Fowler's book](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature-ebook/dp/B07LCM8RG2/ref=sr_1_1?dchild=1&keywords=refactoring&qid=1589929247&sr=8-1).
+As a reference, you can find a detailed explanation of these refactorings in [Fowler's book](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature-ebook/dp/B07LCM8RG2/ref=sr_1_1?dchild=1&keywords=refactoring&qid=1589929247&sr=8-1).
 It is necessary to follow the steps that Fowler defines in his book due to the lack of automated refactoring support in Elixir—I hope this will change soon.

 Now that you have learned the two steps (Extract Function, and Move Function), the process can be repeated for all operations you wish to extract from the GenServer.

-Below is an example of extracting then moving the `all_books/1` function.
+Below is an example of extracting, then moving the `all_books/1` function.

 ```diff
 defmodule BookStore do